STEP 1: FIND RFTA INFORMATION

 STEP 3: FIND YOUR BUS STOP

 Find your bus stop by using our System Map or www.myrfta.com.
-Make sure to arrive at least ten minutes early to your bus stop and stay visible by the curb as your bus approaches.
+Make sure to arrive at least ten minutes early to your bus stop.
 If you have a mobile device handy, you can access live bus information at www.myrfta.com.

 STEP 4: VERIFY YOUR ROUTE AND BOARD THE BUS